mmu-webdesign/l4-IWD-web-block/rwd-06-quality-assurance.md

 >We want your html page to be called **index.html** - it's always suprising how many students miss this!

 You should use and maintain the folder structure provided.
 If all of your files are sitting on the root of your site, there is something wrong!

+Wew will be asking you to submit the `portfolio` folder, renamed with your ID and name.
+E.g. `22334455-wilson.zip`

 ## Check list